mgbarrero/xbob.db.biosecuridsigngf/README.rst

     install_requires=[
       ...
-      "xbob.db.biosecureds2signgf",
+      "xbob.db.biosecuridsigngf",
     ],

 Proceed normally with your ``boostrap/buildout`` steps and you should be all set.
-That means you can now import the ``xbob.db.biosecureds2signgf`` namespace into your scripts.
+That means you can now import the ``xbob.db.biosecuridsigngf`` namespace into your scripts.

 Modify your buildout.cfg and download from git
 ==============================================